-- Currently, if a User needs (a) two connections to the LCN to meet its bandwidth needs to access the Exchange Systems and connect to Included Market Data, including the NMS feeds, and (b) an additional connection to the LCN or IP network to meet additional bandwidth needs to connect to NMS feeds, it would purchase a total of three network connections: Two LCN connections (to provide access to the Exchange Systems and connect to the Included Market Data) and one IP network connection (to provide connectivity only to the NMS feeds). - As proposed, once the NMS network is available, such User could still purchase two connections to the LCN for its non-NMS feed needs, and could opt to use two No Fee NMS Network Connections of the same or smaller bandwidth that correlate to such LCN connections.
-To meet its additional bandwidth needs to connect to the NMS feeds, such User could now opt to purchase a connection to either the NMS network or the IP network at the same price.
-In either case, the User would be purchasing a total of three network connections (but receiving five connections) and would be charged at
+- Currently, if a User needs (a) two connections to the LCN to meet its bandwidth needs to access the Exchange Systems and connect to Included Market Data, including the NMS feeds, and (b) an additional connection to the LCN or IP network to meet additional bandwidth needs to connect to NMS feeds, it would purchase a total of three network connections: Two LCN connections (to provide access to the Exchange Systems and connect to the Included Market Data) and one IP network connection (to provide connectivity only to the NMS feeds). - As proposed, once the NMS network is available, such User could still purchase two connections to the LCN for its non-NMS feed needs, and

-18 See id.
+$^{18}$ See id.

-$^{^{19}\,\}mathrm{As}$ set forth on the Price List and Fee Schedule, IP network access is: (1) \$10,000 per connection initial charge and a \$11,000 monthly recurring charge ("MRC") per connection for a 10 Gb Circuit; and (2) \$10,000 per connection initial charge and a \$18,000 MRC for a 40 Gb Circuit.
+&lt;sup>19 As set forth on the Price List, IP network access is: (1) \$10,000 per connection initial charge and a \$11,000 monthly recurring charge ("MRC") per connection for a 10 Gb Circuit; and (2) \$10,000 per connection initial charge and a \$18,000 MRC for a 40 Gb Circuit.

-20 For example, if a User had four connections to the LCN and three connections to the IP network, those connections would correspond to seven No Fee NMS Network Connections.
+&lt;sup>20 For example, if a User had four connections to the LCN and three connections to the IP network, those connections would correspond to seven No Fee NMS Network Connections.
 If the User wanted ten NMS network connections, it would receive seven at no fee and would pay for three.